-Clinical birth experiences except for "birth as an observer" must be supervised by a credentialed Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM) or by a practitioner whose Certified Professional Midwife licensure is pending in the state of Illinois; or s/he must be a licensed practitioner legally recognized by a state/jurisdiction to provide maternity care.
+Clinical birth experiences except for "birth as an observer" must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM); or s/he must be a licensed practitioner legally recognized by a state/jurisdiction to provide maternity care.
 No credit will be given for unassisted births and participating in such births is strictly forbidden for student midwives.
 Students who participate in unassisted births in a role as a doula and/or student midwife/unlicensed midwife will be dismissed from MMCI's CPM Program.
 MMCI's Academic Director should be consulted if there are any questions about this policy.
 When working as a student midwife it is the student's responsibility to practice within the scope of the role of a student.
 A student must not assume any additional responsibilities that are not sanctioned by MMCI.